 c) conduct investigations into specific environmental concerns; and

-d) act as a mediator between two or more parties to an environmental dispute and report back to
+d) act as a mediator between two or more parties to an environmental dispute and report back to the minister.

 The specific role of part-time commissioners on the Clean Environment Commission is:

 To sit on panels to hear evidence about environmental impacts of proposed developments and actively and cooperatively participate in the examination of the evidence, formulation of recommendations and development of a report to the minister.

 This may include such activities as sitting on Participant Assistance Funding panels, licensing hearing panels (may include joint panels with federal representatives), adjudication panels and being part of an investigation team related to environmental policy and issues.

 At the time of service to the Clean Environment Commission, commissioners may not be actively employed by a government agency; this includes federal, provincial, municipal and First Nations governments or be actively involved in environmentally related advocacy groups.

 Members with technical credentials must be in good standing with their accrediting association.